Manually installing SSM Agent on Oracle Linux instances - Amazon Systems Manager

 Before you install SSM Agent on an Oracle Linux instance, note the following:

-• For important information that applies to installation of SSM Agent on all Linux-based operating systems, see Manually installing SSM Agent on EC2 instances for Linux.
+• For important information that applies to installation of SSM Agent on all Linux-based operating systems, see Manually installing and uninstalling SSM Agent on EC2 instances for Linux.

 • If you use a yum command to update SSM Agent on a managed node after the agent has been installed or updated using the SSM document AWS-UpdateSSMAgent, you might see the following message: "Warning: RPMDB altered outside of yum."
 This message is expected and can be safely ignored.